dxb2306/FeelGoodMobileApp/README.md

 Feel-Good Mobile App with Kivy.
-A mobile app with login in an out function.
+A mobile app with login and logout function.
 Attached a .apk file to download and use by android phone.

 ![Screen Shot 2021-05-24 at 19 59 25](https://user-images.githubusercontent.com/83186423/119424160-8d00fd00-bcca-11eb-9d56-56a4093f2e6a.png)